 See the Grand Canal and the Rialto Bridge, but then get lost

 Most people who’ve just arrived in Venice will head to the Grand Canal as their first port of call.
 They’ll then most likely walk over the Rialto Bridge.
-This is the heart of Venice and although it’s a cliché and 100% touristville, if it’s your first time in the city you have to go there.
+This is the heart of Venice and although it’s a cliché and 100% touristville, if it’s your first time in the city and you only have 2 days in Venice, it’s a good starting point and you do have to go there.
 It’s the popular bit for a reason.
 So go and take it all in, get your classic Venice photographs and elbow other tourists out of the way on the bridge (while watching your handbag, obvs – like most bustling tourist spots, it’s pickpocket central).

 When I visited in April, you could easily escape the bustle of these touristy bits by nipping down a side street.
 I highly recommend doing this once you’ve had enough of humans.
 Suddenly, you’re in complete serenity with no other people about, just the sound of the water lapping.